S.P.E.A.R Yoga for Scoliosis

 What is this workshop about?

-Yoga for Scoliosis is 3 days workshop covering the importance of postural alignment, joint mobility and body awareness in countering the effects of asymmetric alignment.
+Yoga for Scoliosis is a 2-day workshop covering the importance of postural alignment, joint mobility and body awareness in countering the effects of asymmetric alignment.
 It aims to bring comfort and quality of life to patients suffering from the condition through a specifically designed scoliosis exercises that can be self practiced.